Skip to main content

 Microchip Your Pet

 Not everyone speaks the woof or meow language.
 Give your pet a voice by getting a microchip to identify your ownership!
-The MCAS microchips all of its adoptable pets at the time of its adoption to enhance the chance of our little fur baby being returned to its forever home if the animal gets lost.
+The MCAS microchips all of its adoptable pets at the time of their adoption to enhance the chance of our little fur baby being returned to its forever home if the animal gets lost.

 Rabies Vaccination

 The Alabama state law mandates that a rabies vaccine must be given to all dogs, cats, and ferrets which are over three months of age.
-Rabies vaccinations must be current for the issuance of health certificates, dog licenses and kennel licenses.
+Rabies vaccinations must be current for the issuance of health certificates, dog licenses, and kennel licenses.

 Diseases commonly vaccinated for puppies include the canine distemper virus, adenovirus 2 (upper respiratory disease virus, which crosses protects for canine hepatitis), parainfluenza, leptospirosis, and parvovirus enteritis.